 On Jan.
 9, a new City of Asheville program to further ensure safe drinking water began.
 The City’s new Boil Water Advisory Program launched.

-Water is tested at all three of Asheville water treatment plants three times daily.
+Water is tested at all three of Asheville water treatment plants multiple times daily.
 This new BWA Program adds an additional measure to the City’s portfolio of safety measures.
 Please note:

 A Boil Water Advisory does not mean that the water is contaminated, but that the possibility exists.